 Your Right to Access, Alter, or Erase Your Personal Information

 We want to make sure that Your Personal Information is accurate and up to date.
-If You would like to update Personal Information that You have previously provided to Discogs and are unable to do so through Your User Profile Settings and the additional settings noted in the menu on the left side of the page (i.e., Notification, Privacy, Buyer, Seller, etc.), then please contact Us through Our support center.
+If You would like to update Personal Information that You have previously provided to Discogs and are unable to do so through Your User Profile Settings and the additional settings noted in the menu on the left side of the page (i.e., Notification, Privacy, Buyer, Seller, etc.) for Your Discogs.com account, or through Your Profile page for any other account as noted above, then please contact Us through Our support center.
 In Your request, please make clear what information You would like to have changed, whether You would like to have Your Personal Information suppressed from Our database or otherwise let Us know what limitations You would like to put on Our use of Your Personal Information that You have provided to Us.
 We will comply with Your request within 30 days and if permitted by law.